 User engagement has become one of the most talked-about concepts in mobile product development - and one of the least clearly understood.
-Teams track engagement metrics, leadership asks for engagement improvements, and roadmaps are filled with ideas meant to “increase engagement.”
+Teams track mobile app engagement metrics, leadership asks for engagement improvements, and roadmaps are filled with ideas meant to “increase engagement.”
 Yet in practice, many apps still struggle to retain users beyond the first few days.

 The reason is not a lack of tools or intent.
 It is a lack of clarity.